tahatakgungor/Profile/README.md

 ABOUT ME

-Hi, I’m Taha Turan Akgüngör.
-I have finished my undergraduate education at Adana Alparslan Turkes Science and Technology University, Faculty of
+Hi, I am Taha Turan Akgüngör.
+I graduated with a Bachelor’s degree in Computer Engineering from Adana Alparslan Türkeş Science and Technology University, achieving a GPA of 3.13.
-Engineering, Department of Computer Engineering with 3.13 GPA.
-In addition to the theoretical knowledge I have gained throughout my education life, I have developed myself by implementing projects in various fields.
-Also, I am always open to development.
-In my career, I will always be someone who pursues knowledge, constantly researches and achieves its goals.
-My most important and only goal will be to support the national struggle to reduce the foreign dependency of our country and to be able to work in this field.
+My education provided me with a strong foundation in theoretical concepts and practical experience through various projects.
+I am dedicated to continuous personal and professional growth.

-My Purpose
+In my career, I aim to be a lifelong learner, always seeking new knowledge and achieving my goals.

-I am looking for an job related to the software industry where I can develop myself more in software, be involved in teamwork and take part in national projects.
+Currently, I work at Havelsan, where I continue to expand my skills and apply my expertise in a dynamic professional environment.

 EDUCATION AND TRAINING